pascal-fb-martin/houseportal/README.md

 ### Configuration API

-This module provides a simplified API to handle configuration files in JSON format.
+This module provides a simplified API to handle configuration data in JSON format.
 This API is easier to use than the general purpose echttp JSON API, but it assumes that there is only one JSON context, for a single file which name is specified by the application.

+This module supports two modes:

+- In depot mode, the configuration data is stored in a HouseDepot service's repository.
+When the data changes in the repository, the application's active configuration will automatically be updated.
+- In local file mode, the configuration data is stored in a file on the computer where the application is running.
+If the content of the local file changes, the application's active configuration will automatically be updated.

+The depot mode allows consolidating all configuration data to one location.
+There are a few benefits:

+- Most services can be migrated to another computer without having to handle any configuration file.
+- Multiple instances of the application can share the same configuration.
+Any configuration change is reflected in all instances automatically.
+- When using Raspberry Pi computers, relying on the HouseDepot for configuration, and on the HouseSaga service for logging, means that there will be no file activity causing the MicroSD card to wear out.
+Just run the HouseDepot and HouseSaga services on a computer equipped with a standard storage device (SSD or hard drive).

+It is possible to use the local configuration file as a fallback method when the HouseDepot service is not available.

 The application must include the client header file: